 I am currently gazing 200 meters to the south from my table at the Hotel Del Athena.
 This remarkable terrace sits in the shadow of the worlds best kept Greek Temple.
 Being in Agrigentro is just a bit more than surreal.
 It is not often that a mere mortal gets so close to such ancient and awesome architecture that was built only for the gods to enjoy.
 Most of us would tend to think that if you wish to visit such stunning Greek temples you should probably get yourself to Greece.

-I made that mistake but I was clearly out to lunch.
+I have made that mistake for years but I was clearly misinformed .
 This place is incredible and should not be missed if visiting Sicily or anywhere near for that matter.
 Of course, with every description of ancient ruins should come a short history lesson laying out the important facts and figures.
 I will spare you that but encourage you to spend a minute or two searching Wikipedia for the significant details.

 How we got to the Valley of the Temple of the Gods is in someways just as interesting.
 Yesterday we arrived in Sicily via Venice and Volotea Airlines.
 We landed on the east coast in a city named Catania.
 We wisked our way through the airport to Budget Rentals and soon after were motoring through the hills to the south of the city near Mt.
 Etna.
 The destination yesterday was our Airbnb in Ragusa Ibla owned and operated by Gianni and his daughter Chiara.
 As the photographs attached will indicate Chiara’s home is perched on the side of a mountain overlooking the rest of the hilltown to the south.